privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 ## Fingerprint

 One of the most recognizable types of biometric authentication has to be the fingerprint reader.
-The idea is that everyone has a fairly unique fingerprint, so we should be able to distinguish between your fingerprint and someone else's reliably.
+The idea is that everyone has a fairly unique fingerprint, so we should be able to distinguish between your fingerprint and someone else's reliably. { .annotate }

-As an aside, it's theorized that the reason humans have fingerprints in the first place is to [enhance our sense of touch](https://www.science.org/doi/10.1126/science.1166467).
+1. It's theorized that the reason humans have fingerprints in the first place is to [enhance our sense of touch](https://www.science.org/doi/10.1126/science.1166467).